bagisto/bagisto-docs/src/theme-development/creating-admin-theme.md

 :::

 ::: warning Styling Limitations & Development Approach When using the default admin layout, you're inheriting the existing CSS compilation optimized for the default admin theme.
-Some custom styling classes might not be available since they weren't included in the original build process.
+Tailwind only emits classes it finds while scanning the Admin package, so a class used only in your theme's Blade files will not exist in the stylesheet.

 **This basic approach is intentional** - we're focusing on core admin theme concepts first before diving into complex development tooling.
 In real-world admin theme development, you would typically set up your own complete development environment including: